An Alternative Explanation of the Subud Exercise in Psychological Terms

 differently from how you’d follow a GPS, for example.
 Both forms of rationality

-sense they both embody ‘beliefs’, which are often naturally about emotions.
-For
+this sense they both embody ‘beliefs’, which are often naturally about

-the usually non-conscious mode, beliefs are basically relations between sensory
+emotions.
+For the usually non-conscious mode, beliefs are basically relations

-data, including direct recognition of the body’s various metabolic states,
+between sensory data, including direct recognition of the body’s various

-inferred and represented iconically.
-For the linguistic mode, however, beliefs
+metabolic states, inferred and represented iconically.
+For the linguistic mode,

-mostly correspond to relations that stand among more basic relations, amounting
+however, beliefs mostly correspond to relations that stand among more basic

-to concepts, labels and ideas that are inferred and represented symbolically.
+relations, amounting to concepts, labels and ideas that are inferred and

 Why doesn’t the newer mode map the world in as broad a